 5. Carlsbad, California

-This small California beach town is an absolute dream during the month of April.
+This small California beach town is an absolute dream during April.
 As it’s peak flower season, you can visit the Flower Fields at Carlsbad Ranch to see orchids, ranunculus, and many other flowers in full bloom.

 The vibrant fields create a technicolor display all around, so it’s no surprise that people flock here each year to experience it.
 Make sure to get to the Flower Fields right when it opens at 9am to avoid the midday crowds!